 Carbon monoxide detectors are different from carbon monoxide fire detectors.

-While carbon monoxide detectors determine the presence of the invisible gas in the room where it is installed, fire detectors check the level of CO in the atmosphere to anticipate a fire outbreak.
+Carbon monoxide detectors determine the presence of the invisible gas in the room.
+On the other hand fire detectors check the level of CO in the atmosphere to anticipate a fire outbreak.

 Choosing the right CO detector requires careful research.